Volunteer registration for Borealis 2023 is now open!

 This group, simply said, builds the festival.
 We need you to help us build the structure of the festival — stages and rooms must be changed for different artists and concerts, instruments must be carried, and sound and lighting must be in place for the events to be carried out.
 This job can involve some heavy lifting and late nights – but always in good company and as part of a team.
 You will get insight into the work that goes in both pre and post concert, and how cultural events are produced.
 In addition, you will be involved in planning and thinking about how an arena should look so that the audience will have the best possible experience, and meet exciting artists with artistic visions that you will put into practice.

-Do you have a drivers lisence?
+Do you have a driving licence?
 Do you know your way around Bergen by car, and like chatting with new people?
 Join the transport team in their quest to make sure that artists and guests get where they need to be, as well as helping the festival team with deliveries to and from the festival’s various venues.
 You’ll meet a bunch of amazing artists, delegates and crew, and be Borealis’ representative when they arrive.
 As a driver, it is a prerequisite that you can provide good service and help with luggage and pick up and drop-off.
 If you love people and/or cars – sign up!

 Give us your top 3 bakes in the form